 Knowledge Mobilisation

 The National Institute for Health and Social Care Research (NIHR), as well as other funders, are increasingly requiring Knowledge Mobilisation approaches to be incorporated into research grant applications to strengthen pathways to impact.
 Knowledge mobilisation is used to share knowledge between different communities, to create new knowledge and catalyse change.
 Academics at the Applied Research Collaboration West have been exploring and developing these approaches for the past decade and have worked with colleagues at the NIHR.
-This course will highlight the latest developments in the field, as well as how to design a Knowledge Mobilisation strategy for a research project.
+This course will introduce the key concepts and definitions in the field and the latest developments.
+It will also take attendees through the process of designing a Knowledge Mobilisation strategy for a research project.

 Course profile